Ezhou

-Ezhou (鄂州) is a prefecture-level city in eastern Hubei Province, China.
+Ezhou (鄂州), also known by another name O-chou is a prefecture-level city in eastern Hubei Province, China.
 As of the 2020 census, the city had a population of 1,079,353, of which 695,697 lived in the core Echeng District.
 The Ezhou - Huanggang built-up (or metro) area was home to 1,152,559 inhabitants made of the Echeng and Huangzhou, Huanggang Districts.

 Geography

 Ezhou lies on the southern bank of the Yangtze River east of the southern section of Wuchang, across the river from the city of Huanggang, to which it is connected by the Ehuang Bridge.
 Lying between the cities of Wuhan and Huangshi, Ezhou has a relatively small area of 1504 km2.

 There are many lakes in Ezhou, including the Liangzi Lake in Liangzihu District and Yanglan Lake, along with more than 133 lakes and pools.
 The city is the origin of Wuchang Bream and as a result is nicknamed "city of one hundred lakes" and "the land of fish and rice".